JacobSteinebronn/Parallel-Project/README.md

-The report main.tex is found at /report/main.tex, and everything needed to compile it is found in /report/
+The report main.tex is found at /report/main.tex, and everything needed to compile it is found in /report/ We also have the PDF format in /report/ if that's easier for you to view.

 All Pairs Shortest Path:
 Everything is contained in /AllPairsShortestPath/